Pollutant Information: Copper

 Category: Heavy metals and base cations

 Acute effects of copper fumes can lead to irritation of the eyes, nose and throat, resulting in coughing, wheezing and nosebleeds.
 It may also cause 'metal fume fever', which is a flu-like illness that has symptoms of a metallic taste, fever, chill, aches and chest tightness.
 Chronic exposure may lead to decreased fertility in both men and women.
 Severe irritation and ulcers in the nose may also occur.
-Emissions have declined by 66% since 1990. due to the decline in metal production, for example steel production and production of castings, and declining consumption of coal and, to a lesser extent, heavy fuel oil in power stations and industrial combustion plant.
-The use of new emission factors for tyre and brake wear from the 2016 EMEP/EEA Guidebook, together with the decline in emissions from metal production and coal use, the main sources in 2016 are vehicle brake pad wear (45% of UK emissions in 2016) , fireworks (9%), and open burning of waste wood (9%).
+Emissions have declined by 19% since 1990, due to the decline in metal production, for example steel production and production of castings, and declining consumption of coal and, to a lesser extent, heavy fuel oil in power stations and industrial combustion plant.
+The use of new emission factors for tyre and brake wear from the 2016 EMEP/EEA Guidebook, together with the decline in emissions from metal production and coal use, means that vehicle brake pad wear contributed to 90% of UK copper emissions in 2017.

 Time series graph